Causal Discovery from Temporal Data: An Overview and New Perspectives: Causal Discovery from Multivariate Time Series

 Another extension of FCI to time-series data is the \textbf{tsFCI} \cite{MTS/CB/FCI_tsFCI_entner2010causal} algorithm, where the FCI algorithm is directly applied via a time window.
 In detail, by assuming the observed time-series data comes from a system at equilibrium, the original time-series data is transformed into a set of samples of the random vector, via a sliding window of size $\tau$.
 Then considering every component of the transformed vector as a separate random variable, the original FCI algorithm is directly applicable.
-As the amount of information derived from standard FCI is quite restricted, the temporal priority is further incorporated as background knowledge to make more inferences about the existence or non-existence of causal connections in the orientation phase.
+As the amount of information derived from standard FCI is quite restricted, the temporal priority and time invariance is further incorporated as background knowledge to make more inferences in the orientation phase.
 However, the tsFCI ignores selection variables and contemporaneous causal relations.
 Recently, a constrain-based approach named \textbf{SVAR-FCI} \cite{MTS/CB_FCI_SVAR_FCI_MalinskyS18} is proposed that allows for both instantaneous influences and arbitrary latent confounding in the data-generating process.
-Similar to tsFCI, it also uses stationary to infer additional edge removals.
+Similar to tsFCI, it also uses time invariance to infer additional edge removals.

 \textbf{Methodology Via Momentary Conditional Independence Tests.} It's found that the original FCI algorithm and its temporal variants suffer from low recall in the autocorrelated time-series case due to the low effect size of conditional independence tests \cite{MTS/CB/LPCMCI_GerhardusR20}.
 Some researchers aim to extend PCMCI in the presence of unobserved confounding variables to tackle the aforementioned issues.
 In \cite{MTS/CB/LPCMCI_GerhardusR20}, the Latent PCMCI (\textbf{LPCMCI}) algorithm is proposed.
 Central to the LPCMCI algorithm are two ideas that: First, based on the analysis of the effect size in causal discovery, it uses parents of variables as default conditions and non-ancestors are not tested in the condioning sets, which not only avoids inflated false positives but also reduce the sets to be tested.
 Second, it introduces the notions of middle marks and LPCMCI-PAGs as an unambiguous causal interpretation to facilitate the early orientation of edges.
 And the LPCMCI algorithm is proven to be order-independent, sound and complete.